 Looking to plan your trip to Dubai around Dubai’s public holidays?
-Here’s a guide of what to expect in 2022 in Dubai:
+Here’s a guide to what to expect in 2023 in Dubai:

-- Eid Al Fitr: From last day of the Islamic month of Ramadan to 3 Shawwal* (approx 2 May to 5 May 2022 – 4 days)
+- Eid Al Fitr: From the last day of the Islamic month of Ramadan to 3 Shawwal* (approx. 20 April to 23 April 2023 – 4 days)

-*Islamic holidays are determined according to moon sighting.
-The date a religious holiday is observed and the public holiday declared may be two different dates, particularly if it falls on a weekend Friday/Saturday.
+*Islamic holidays are determined according to moon sightings.
+The date a religious holiday is observed and the public holiday declared may be two different dates, particularly if it falls on a weekend, Friday- Sunday.

-Note that the weekend in the UAE changed from 1 January 2022; Government working hours are now Monday to Friday lunchtime, the weekend is Friday afternoon, Saturday, Sunday.
+Note that the weekend in the UAE changed from 1 January 2022; Government working hours are now Monday to Friday lunchtime, and the weekend is Friday afternoon, Saturday, and Sunday.

 Hijri Calendar to Gregorian Calendar